 For this reinforce the fabric first: cut a small rectangle 2.5″ x 4″ from the fabric, use pinking shears for cutting so the fabric doesn’t fray, fold it in half crosswise and baste over buttonholes markings on the wrong side of the fabric.

-Sew 2 buttonholes with length around 1 inch.
+Sew 2 buttonholes with a length of around 1 inch.
 Check my tutorial on making buttonholes with a sewing machine.

 Step 4.
 Add embroidery to the dress.